1jour1vin

 Wine rated (2023 guide) 94/100

 Château du Cèdre's finest wine is made from pure Malbec.
-It's a massive, dense wine, with powerful tannins and black fruit aromas, which successfully balance the acidity.
+It is a massive, dense wine with powerful tannins and black fruit aromas, which manages to balance the acidity.
 This impressive wine needs time.
 Drink from 2026.
 Organic.

 James Suckling